 - Yield To Oncoming Vehicles.
 When drivers are traveling through a lane of oncoming traffic drivers should first let oncoming vehicles in the opposing lane proceed.
 For example, this situation would arise when a motor vehicle driver makes a left hand turn.

 - When Entering A Public Road.
 Vehicles entering a public road from a driveway or private should yield to approaching traffic.

 It is an extremely wise idea for individuals involved in a failure to yield accidents to consult with experienced legal counsel.
 Among other ways, a talented accident attorney can help a client involved in a failure to yield accident by successfully navigating issues with the opposing party’s insurance company.
 A talented accident attorney will also know how to best prepare should a client’s case need to be litigated in a court of law.

-For individuals who have been injured in failure to yield accidents, it is often a wise idea to consult with experienced legal counsel to make sure that a case proceeds well.
+For individuals who have been injured in failure to yield accidents, it is often a wise idea to consult with an experienced attorney in the Atlanta area to make sure that a case proceeds well.
 The knowledgeable legal representation at the The Angell Law Firm, LLC can help clients pursue damages against insurance companies or in a court of law to make sure that compensation for lost wages, medical bills, property damage, and rehabilitation costs are awarded.
 By contacting our firm at (770) 217-4954 to obtain a free case consultation and begin taking the right steps towards a successful outcome in your case.
 The Angell Law Firm also offers house and hospital calls to failure to yield accident victims.
 We understand that failure to yield accidents can be substantial accidents with a handful of obstacle but being unable to contact skilled legal representation should not be one of these obstacles.